Murli0399/Java_Interview_Question/Part-11 Functional Programming.md

 java.util.stream.Stream
 ```

-Note:- Object of this Stream interface represents sequence of object from a source like collections.
+**Note**:- Object of this Stream interface represents sequence of object from a source like collections.

 The feature of java stream: